VoronDesign/VoronUsers/printer_mods/hhammarstrand/afterburner_connector_cover_LDO/README.md

 ### User photos
 ![Exodius](exodius_afterburner.jpg)
-User Exodius Afterburner with this mod installed
+User Exodius Afterburner with version 1 of this mod installed